 Anyone who drives while under the influence of drugs or alcohol or with a blood alcohol concentration (BAC) of .08% may be charged with DUI in California.
-Similar rules apply to operating bikes and scooters while intoxicated, as well as to boating under the influence.
-Be aware that the BAC threshold is lowered for commercial drivers to .04% and for underage drivers (under 21 years old) to .01%.
+Similar rules apply to operating bikes and scooters while intoxicated and boating under the influence.
+Be aware that the BAC threshold is lowered for commercial drivers to .04% and underage drivers (under 21 years old) to .01%.

-As opposed to some other states, a driver cannot be charged with DUI if they are not driving (i.e., merely in actual physical control).
-The prosecutor must prove the act of driving for a DUI charge to hold.
+Unlike some states, a driver cannot be charged with DUI if they are not driving (i.e., merely in actual physical control).
+The prosecutor must prove the act of going for a DUI charge to hold.

-Upon conviction, an individual could face a range of penalties depending on how many prior convictions they have (California DUI convictions count as priors for 10 years):
+Upon conviction, an individual could face a range of penalties depending on how many prior convictions they have (California DUI convictions count as priors for ten years):

-- Third Offense - Could warrant at least 120 days in jail and up to 1 year in jail, as well as $1,800 in fines, 3 years of license suspension, and 2 years of IID use.
+- Third Offense - Could warrant at least 120 days in jail and up to 1 year in jail, as well as $1,800 in fines, three years of license suspension, and two years of IID use.